From R1800 nightly for the entire house

 Capping the ambience is a reed-ceilinged loft bedroom, which your kids and the kid in you will love for its cosiness and dappled morning sunlight pouring through the solder door.

 Outside, the garden is a lush affair - in fact, more forest than garden - with a lovely picnic area, swimmable dam close by, and... a romantic forest bathroom set under the poplar trees and lit by paraffin lanterns.
+The hot outdoor shower is perfectly nestled away for a rinse off, post dam swim or family cricket match.

 Going by the sweet name alone, the Little Farmhouse looks set to become a wholesome staple on the Budget Getaways map.